 - 1/2 teaspoon garlic powder

-- 1/2 teaspoon paprika (or substitute cayenne or berbere for spicy fries, like we do)
+- 1/2 teaspoon paprika (use cayenne or berbere for spicy fries)

 - Preheat oven to 550 degrees, set on convection if you have that option.
 Slice potatoes into long thin strips that are fairly uniform in size.
 Thinner pieces will make for crispier fries.